josephmontes/VAA/README.md

 ## List of pitchers with 30%+ 'Rate' & wOBA > 0.350 on their 4-Seam Fastball
+- '***' next to Hunter Greene's 'Next wOBA' value is because there is something wrong with the 2023 data I have scraped for him

 | Season    | Player Name       | wOBA  | Next wOBA       | Rate |
 |-----------|-------------------|-------|-----------------|------|